eosnetworkfoundation/grant-framework/applications/SBA-Web3.md

 ## Future Plans

 Note that all these ideas are large projects in themselves.
 Other developer companies can create these applications to use in the Framework.
-- QuickBooks sync:  Provide sync to QB desktop if requested by customers as some companies prefer QB over QBO
+- QuickBooks sync:  Provide sync to QB desktop if requested by customers as some companies prefer QB over QBO.
-- EOS Books: Simple standalone accounting solution that doesn't need QBO or QB
+- EOS Books: Simple standalone accounting solution that doesn't need QBO or QB.
+- International:  Support other base currencies and accounting solutions beyond USD and QBO.
 - POS Point of Sale system to allow EOS based payments.
-- KeyFA: Improved 2FA using keys in EOS wallet
+- KeyFA: Improved 2FA using keys in EOS wallet.
-- Time Tracking: EOS based time tracking with payment upon time approval
+- Time Tracking: EOS based time tracking with payment upon time approval.
-- Item NFTs:  New standard for physical items and equipment extending Atomic Assets and/or SimpleAssets but for business item handling
+- Item NFTs:  New standard for physical items and equipment extending Atomic Assets and/or SimpleAssets but for business item handling.
 - Item Delivery Escrow:  Smart contract and system that can hold payment in "escrow" until items are received, then automatically release payment to supplier.
 Also can handle payments to delivery companies.
-- Sales Tax System: Decentralized sales tax handling system
+- Sales Tax System: Decentralized sales tax handling system.

 ## Additional Information